avk29/BreastCancerDetection_DeepLearning/README.md

 ![CNN_Architecture](https://user-images.githubusercontent.com/66971874/182913879-6d6288bd-bea5-463c-ae23-1341cb9002b7.png)

+## Data Cleaning and Preprocessing
+- At the onset, it was observed that most of the images in the image datasets were not in a standardised format.
+The images contained noise in terms of annotations and artefacts which were introduced due to malfunctioning of the device and/or poor illumination.

+- Proceeding further, the annotated images were filtered out and the artefacts were eliminated by creating a uniform black background in a subset of the images.

+- These processes were manually performed (leading to fewer samples) and in the future I would like to automate them.

 ## Experimentation
 - Initially built a **Logistic Regression** based **Machine Learning model** using the numerical dataset with **~96% accuracy** (More details about the datasets used can be found in the end).